mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Alicia Flores/readme.md

 #### Goal of the project (In development)
 General Objetive

-Spec
+The Honduran Red Cross currently has 53 branches that provide various services to the community on a daily basis, assisting local emergencies through its ambulance service, first aids, and also assisting in mass mobilizations.

+The main goal is to create a tool to collect all these services they provide and to create a dashboard to create a dashboard to track all the services nationwide at different levels in order to make proper decisions on time

 #### Who will be using the results of this project and for making what decisions?
+- HRC President
+- HRC Region´s Vice Presidents
+- HRC Branches´s Presidents
+- HRC General Director
+- HRC National Monitor Center
+- Organizationat Development Manager
+- Risk Management Manager
-Honduran Red Cross Government, President, Director General, Risk Reduction Manager, HRC National Emergency Operations Center, HRC Monitor Strategic Centers, HRC Risk Reduction Team responding the emergency, Red Cross Nacional Societies fron the movement responding the emergency
+- Security Referent HRC Monitor Strategic Centers, HRC Risk Reduction Team responding the emergency, Red Cross Nacional Societies fron the movement responding the emergency

 Identify atleast 2 collaborators from your organization who will support you by providing
-- Carlos Colindres, Disaster Risk Reduction Manager, Risk Management Team, a collaborator and future user
-- Melvin Josue Martines, Preparedness and Response Officer, Risk Management Team, a collaborator and future user
+- Luis Knight, HRC National Safety Referent
+- Selvin Martines, Organizational Development Manager

 #### Expected Deliverables
 1. Information Management Tool that will include
-- Emergency Response Site
-- List of HRC Resources Available
-- Kobo Forms for Collecting Data
+- ODK Form for Collecting Data
-- Power BI Dashboard to visualize the needs to respond the emergency
+- Power BI Dashboard to visualize the services provided by year, month, region, type of service and branch

 #### Mentors (This will be added by ABW Team)